ssi-dk/AEF-DDF/workflows/README.md

 Runs `pak::lockfile_create()` on the code base and commits results.

 #### Outcome
-The function will update the `pkg.lock` file of the repository match the testing environment.
+The function will update the `pak.lock` file of the repository match the testing environment.

 > [!IMPORTANT]
 > To use this workflow, you need to have configure GitHub